openharmony/docs/en/application-dev/media/avscreen-capture.md

 The **AVScreenCapture**, **Window**, and **Graphics** modules together implement the entire video capture process.

 By default, the main screen is captured, and the **Graphics** module generates the screen capture frame data based on the main screen and places the data to the display data buffer queue.
-The screen capture framework obtains the data from the display data buffer queue for consumption processing.
+The screen capture framework obtains the data from the display data buffer queue for processing.

 ## Development Guidelines